el3ctro-/MontyPythonAndTheHolyGrailBot/README.md

 # MontyPythonAndTheHolyGrailBot
 A Monty Python Telegram Bot Written in Go.

+The bot is still running on Telegram, @MontyPythonAndTheHolyGrailBot

 Discontinued Project.

 This was something I wrote over the course of a few hours on the weekend.
 It uses BoltDB for the database and saves 8ball.txt and lyrics.txt to different buckets.
 The bot will respond randomly with a line of text from quotes.txt and then give you your fortune at the bottom of the message (from 8ball.txt).